klaykree/SBRosterSort/README.md

 # SBRosterSort
-Collects data on matches from salty bet.
-Makes use of fight annoucer bot (named WAIFU4u) in twitch chat.
+Collects data on matches from Salty Bet.
+Makes use of fight annoucer bot (named WAIFU4u) in twitch chat to retrieve fighter names and winner/loser.

 ### Features
 - Collects wins and losses of each fighter